Samantha Chang (soccer): Club career

-In 2017, she began playing for Unionville Milliken's first team in League1 Ontario at age 16, serving as team captain, despite being on a roster with players as old as 25 with NCAA Division 1 experience.
+In 2017, she began playing for Unionville Milliken's first team in League1 Ontario at age 16, serving as team captain, despite being on a roster with players as old as 25 with NCAA Division I experience.
 She was named the league's Young Player of the Year and a league First Team All-Star.
 She returned to UMSC in 2019, scoring once in six appearances.
 She returned to the side in 2022, scoring twice in her season debut against Simcoe County Rovers.

 In February 2023, she joined Portuguese club Torreense in the Campeonato Nacional de Futebol Feminino.
-She scored her first goal in her debut on February 4, 2023 against Länk Vilaverdense.
+She scored her first goal in her debut on February 4 against Länk Vilaverdense.

+In July 2023, she signed with Danish club HB Køge.
+She made her debut on August 26, scoring her first goal as well, in a league match against FC Thy-Thisted Q.

+In January 2025, she signed with Northern Super League club Vancouver Rise FC on a transfer for an undisclosed fee.
+On July 24, 2025, she scored her first goals, netting both goals in a 2-1 victory over AFC Toronto.

 International career

 Chang has represented Canada at the 2014 CONCACAF Girls' U-15 Championship, scoring the winning penalty kick as Canada won the gold medal and was named to the tournament Best XI.
 She also represented Canada at the 2016 CONCACAF Women's U-17 Championship, 2016 FIFA U-17 Women's World Cup and 2020 CONCACAF Women's U-20 Championship.

 She was named to the Canadian senior squad for the first time in 2021 for the 2021 SheBelieves Cup, making her debut on February 21 against Argentina.